ITenthusiasm/custom-element-discoveries/docs/extras/development-notes.md

 </select>
 ```

 See how much worse the Developer Experience is if we _don't_ create the wrapper for consumers?
 And the DX is not only bad; it's error prone.
 Everything turns out much better if we simply create an intelligent wrapper for the consumer.
-This is why we have the `<combobox-container>` Web Component.
+This is why we have the `<select-enhancer>` Web Component.

 #### B&rpar; Accepting Responsibility for the Combobox Component Layout